speng10/INST377-Final/docs/UserManual.md

 *You can go to the welcome page by clicking on the rotating image of the basektball next to the title header of every page

 *On the welcome page at the bottom there is a tiny box with the picture of a speaker, that can be clicked to turn off and on the sound that is being played when the welcome page boots up

+## Home Page

+## Players Page
+On this page you can compare the different stats of up to five NBA players.
+Here the stats are illustrated through the users choice of a bar graph or line graph.
+When the user first comes acrross the page, a default chart of the Top NBA Players of 2023 by Total Career Points will be displayed.
+When a user decides to type in a player's name in the "Search Player" text boxes, and the the user does not know the complete spelling of a NBA player's full name, don't worry as the text boxes have a autocomplete feature.
+The the different stat options will be located in the "Select Statistics Options" box where users can chose options from comparing weight to the average points per game for a given season of the selected players.
+The "Pick A Graph To Display" and "Select Statistics Options" boxes both have a dropdown menu designed to make selecting options more convenient for the user.
+Lastly, if the user does not want the graphs to show, the user can click the label title of the graph and the graph will disappear.
+This is a key feature of the Chart.js library.
+Below will be a sample step by step guide on how to use the features of the page.

+Step 1: Pick a graph to display

+Go to the "Pick A Graph To Display" box and click on the white box with text "Select graph" Once you click the white box, a drop down menu appears with two graph options of "Bar Chart" and "Line Chart" Click on one of the graph options to display the desired graph Step 2: Select 5 NBA players to compare stats

+Go to the boxes with the labels "Search Player" followed by a number indicating the number of the player and then click on the white box text box
+Once you click the white box, type in the player you wish to use and a dropdown menu will apear with the player's name along with other players
+Click on the player you want from the dropdown menu Repeat steps a to c, for all remaining players
+Step 3: Chose a statistics option

+Go to the box with the label "Select Statistics Options" and click on the white box with the text "Select statistics" Once you click the white box, a drop down menu appears with six statistics options such as "Weight[Pounds]" or "Season 2023 [Avg Points Scored Per Game]"
+Click on one of the statistics options to display the graph with the player statistics based on the selected stats option

+## Teams Page